 - Personal belongings such as coats, briefcases, handbags, etc., should not be placed on the research table; items used for research (i.e. pencils, paper, laptop computers) are allowed.

-- Researchers will receive permission to examine materials after showing a picture ID and filling out a Researcher Registration Form.
+- Researchers will receive permission to examine materials after filling out a Researcher Registration Form.
 This form includes an agreement to be signed that indicates that the researcher has read the Access Procedures and a warning concerning copyright law.
 The Researcher Registration Form, along with a list of records pulled, will be kept on file by the Archivist.

 - The Archivist will conduct a brief reference interview with the researcher, to determine areas of interest, possible search strategies, and a time frame for research.